Rogers man accused of shooting at store, high school press box

 Danny Valdemar Mora, 28, was being held Tuesday in the Benton County Jail with no bond set.

 Gusano's employees called police to report finding shell casings behind the business.
-Police found four shell casings near a dumpster on the back side of the business; all of the casings were for a 6.5 Grendel rifle and appeared to have blue adhesive near the primer, according to the affidavit.
+Police found four shell casings near a trash container on the back side of the business.
+All of the casings were for a 6.5 Grendel rifle and appeared to have blue adhesive near the primer, according to the affidavit.

-Two employees of Gusano's told police about hearing what sounded like gunshots.
-The employees went outside and saw a dark colored Ford Ranger pickup truck parked in front of the dumpster, the affidavit states.
-The pair did not see anyone and went back inside the restaurant, according to the affidavit.
+Two employees of Gusano's told police they heard what sounded like gunshots.
+The employees went outside and saw a dark-colored Ford Ranger pickup parked in front of the container, the affidavit states.
+The pair didn't see anyone, according to the affidavit.

 Police found what appeared to be four bullet holes in the southwest front of Academy and employees and customers were inside and around the store at the time of the shooting, according to the affidavit.

 Police later received a second call concerning a shooting near Rogers High School.
-Officers went to the school and found spent bullet casings near the road that runs on the south side of the school's stadium, according to the affidavit.
+Officers went to the school and found spent bullet casings near the road running on the south side of the stadium, according to the affidavit.

 Police found 16 casings with "PSD 20" stamped on them and it was determined they were .223/5.56 caliber casings, the affidavit states.

 Police discovered substantial damage to the stadium press box, including several windows shattered.
-Police located eight bullet holes in the press box, according to the affidavit.
+Police found eight bullet holes in the press box, according to the affidavit.

-School officials were contacted and came to the scene.
-The officials reported at least $30,000 worth of damage had been done to the press box, according to affidavit.
+School officials reported at least $30,000 worth of damage to the press box, according to affidavit.

-Police reviewed video and saw a dark colored truck enter the area and stop where the casings were found.
+Police reviewed video and saw a dark-colored pickup enter the area and stop where the casings were found.
 Police saw in the video several muzzle flashes before the vehicle left the scene, according to the affidavit.

 Mora owns a vehicle similar to the one seen at Gusano's and the school, according to the affidavit.

-Bentonville police later saw the vehicle and ended up in a pursuit on Interstate 49.
-State troopers took over the pursuit and were able to apprehend and arrest Mora, according to the affidavit.
+Bentonville police and State Police troopers pursued the vehicle and arrested Mora, according to the affidavit.

 Police found several rifles and a large amount of ammunition in Mora's vehicle, according to the affidavit.